microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/importedprojects.md

 ## Eclipse MicroProfile projects

 MicroProfile projects are Java applications that are deployed to WebSphere Liberty.
-They are built by using Maven and the liberty-maven-plugin, and are based on the [websphere-liberty docker image](https://hub.docker.com/_/websphere-liberty/_).
+They are built by using Maven and the `liberty-maven-plugin` and are based on the [WebSphere Liberty Docker image](https://hub.docker.com/_/websphere-liberty/).
 MicroProfile projects support rapid iterative development in Microclimate with a few changes to your `pom.xml` file.

 #### Instructions